Published on October 23, 2024

 • Scrotal ultrasound.
 This test uses high-frequency sound waves to look at the testicles and supporting structures.

 • Post-ejaculation urinalysis.
-Sperm in your urine can indicate your sperm are traveling backward into the bladder instead of out your penis during ejaculation (retrograde ejaculation).
+This urine test is done after you ejaculate.
+Sperm in your urine can mean that your sperm travel backward into the bladder instead of out of your penis during ejaculation.
+This is a condition called retrograde ejaculation.

 Treatment